kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/control-plane.md

 }
 ```

-NOTE: The minimum Kubernetes version, and more specifically the API server version, will be used to determine
+NOTE: The minimum Kubernetes distribution version, and more specifically the API server version, will be used to determine
 when a control plane is fully upgraded (spec.version == status.version) and for enforcing Kubernetes version skew
-policies when a Cluster derived from a ClusterClass is managed by the Topology controller.
+policies[1](#kubernetes-version-in-skew-policy) when a Cluster derived from a ClusterClass is managed by the Topology controller.

+#### Kubernetes version in version skew policies

+`controlplane.spec.version` and `machineset/machinedeploment.spec.template.spec.version` represent a Kubernetes distribution version.
+However, in the case of the machine preflight for kubernetes version policies, it is coupled with an actual Kubernetes version.
+This particular check will not be reliable if Kubernetes distribution version is used.

 ### ControlPlane: machines